 The Editorial Board of Pacific Asia Inquiry welcomes theoretical and field oriented contributions and analyses.
 Articles, critical essays, and case studies applied or theoretical that span the liberal arts and social sciences are welcome.
 The research emphasis of this series accommodates in-depth studies.
 Contributors are invited to share their innovative research, challenging past and current positions and perspectives.
 Any interdisciplinary approach may be employed so long as it is documented in a readable style of writing that is accessible to specialists and non-specialists alike.
 Authors may submit their writings on problems and issues associated with any ethnic group, national culture, historical period, genre, or media so long as the article has some scholarly and/or intellectual relevance or relation to Pacific Asia, especially Micronesia.

-All submissions and editorial inquiries should be addressed to the Editor, Dr. Nicholas Goetzfridt, Division of Social and Behavioral Sciences, College of Liberal Arts & Social Sciences, UOG Station, University of Guam, Mangilao, Guam 96923, email: firstname.lastname@example.org.
+All submissions and editorial inquiries should be addressed to the Editor, Dr. Avizia Y. Long, Division of English and Applied Linguistics, College of Liberal Arts & Social Sciences, UOG Station, University of Guam, Mangilao, Guam 96923, email: firstname.lastname@example.org.
 See final page for submission procedures.

 Members of the Editorial Board are faculty members and academic administrators of the College of Liberal Arts & Social Sciences of the University of Guam.
 The members of the Board are:

 Layout Design: Leiana S. A. Naholowa'a